BMO eclipse Visa Infinite Privilege* Card Review

 About the BMO eclipse Visa Infinite Privilege* Card

 The BMO eclipse Visa Infinite Privilege* Card pairs premium perks with an excellent rate in top spending categories (like groceries and gas).
 With this card, you earn 5X the BMO Rewards points on groceries, dining, drugstore, gas, and travel purchases, and 1 point for every $1 spent on everything else.
-The welcome bonus of up to 50,000 BMO Rewards points is worth up to approximately $355, which you can use right off the bat.
+The welcome bonus of up to 50,000 BMO Rewards points is worth up to approximately $333, which you can use right after you earn it.
 You can also boost your earn rate by 25% simply by adding an additional card for an authorized user to your account ($99 per card).

 BMO Rewards points are extremely flexible and can be redeemed anytime for travel, merchandise, or gift cards.
 The Pay with Points program allows you to use them against virtually anything you charge to your card, with redemptions starting at only $1.
 Alternatively, BMO Rewards points can be redeemed as a cash deposit into a BMO investment account.